Gofrettin/WoWFishBot/README.md

 Windows

 ## How to use
+1. Clone and build
-1. Add settings:
+2. Add settings:
    - Cast button: Location of cast button on action bars
    - lure button: Location of lure button on action bars (if enabled)
    - bobber color: After casting, mouse over a unique distinctive color on the bobber to capture the color to be used by the bot
    - Screen region: Define the top left and bottom right corner for the bot to search.
 The bot will calculate the rectangle from these two points to search within.
-2. Press start.
+3. Press start.
 Note, you cannot use you computer while it is running since it is actually using your mouse to run.

 ## How it works
 Once configured and started, it will run in this order: